 02.08.2017 - 25.08.2017

-Katherine Corcoran is an artist working in video, sculpture and performance.
-Her practice is led by an interest in virtual intimacy, queer embodiment and affect.
-It examines queer subjectivity and modes of desire that resist the production of norms.
-In 2014 she completed a Bachelor of Fine Arts with First Class Honours from University of New South Wales Art and Design.
-She has been the recipient of the Barry Keldoulis Grant for Emerging Artists, the Art and Australia Graduation Award and the Bent Art Prize.
-Katherine has exhibited nationally and internationally and been included in shows with Casula Powerhouse, 4a Centre for Contemporary Asian Art, Archive Space, Verge Gallery, Underbelly Arts Festival and the Grace and Fyfe Gallery at Glasgow School of Art.
+Katherine Corcoran works with video, sculpture and performance.
+Her practice is led by an interest in queer subjectivity, virtual intimacy and embodiment.
+She has completed a Bachelor of Fine Arts with First Class Honours from University of New South Wales Art and Design and has been the recipient of the Barry Keldoulis Grant for Emerging Artists, Art and Australia Graduation Award and Bent Art Prize.
+Katherine has exhibited at Casula Powerhouse, 4a Centre for Contemporary Asian Art, Archive Space, Verge Gallery, Underbelly Arts Festival, Grace and Fyfe Gallery, Glasgow.